Financial Agreements are often used as an effective way of protecting you from a spousal maintenance claim by your ex partner.

 Under s90F (married couples) & 90UI (de facto couples) a financial agreement relating to spousal maintenance is invalid and you can still apply for a maintenance order if at the time the agreement came into effect you were unable to support yourself without an income tested pension.

 For more information in relation to this topic, click the link to our article: Spousal Maintenance & Financial Agreements & Income Tested Benefits.

 Beware defective spousal maintenance clauses in Financial Agreements

-The lesson to be learnt from this case is that it is very important that you have a lawyer who specialises in family law draft your financial agreement, so as to protect your income and assets in the future.
+The lesson to be learnt from these cases that it is very important that you have a lawyer who specialises in family law draft your financial agreement, so that you can be assured that the agreement will protect your income and assets in the future.